Find a Lender-Approved Local Conveyancer in Canary Wharf

 Residential Landlord and Tenant Conveyancing solicitors in Canary Wharf

-The list below is a non-comprehensive list of solicitors in Canary Wharf with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This will likely include advice on wrongful eviction
+The firms listed below are a small selection of solicitors in Canary Wharf with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This could include advice on service charge disputes and the right to manage

 • Kgia Ltd, 37th Floor, One Canada Square, Canary Wharf, London, Greater London, E14 5AA